Debts Unsettled - Hollis Oliver - E-Book

 “You’re calling me to share family moments?
 Don’t waste my time.
 Call me when you can tell me where I’ll find the book.”

 “Wait, Daniel, that’s why I’m calling.
 As she was leaving, she told me she’s having a yard sale this weekend.
 She claims she has the book and will either sell it, or give it away.
-She doesn’t care which… say’s it’s too much of a reminder of the past and wants it gone.
+She doesn’t care which.
+It reminds her too much of the past, so she wants it gone.

 “At first, I wasn’t buying her claim to have the book.
 She refused to tell me how or where she got it, but I’m now convinced she has it.”